 Meet the Dorm Heads

-Our dorms are very special places; each one houses faculty members (and their families) who will become a part of your life, as well as students from all over the world who will be your dorm mates.
+Our dorms are very special places; each one houses faculty members (and their families) who will become a part of your life, as well as students from all over the world.
 You will quickly be caught up in fun dorm events, ranging from dorm Olympics to birthday parties.
 Welcome to your home away from home!

 Richmond Hall | Bob DeConinck